 Organizations such as yours have clout to create environmental, social and economic transformation.
-Here are some ideas to help get started!
+Here are some ideas to help get you started.

 Computers & peripherals consume a surprising amount of power.
 Consider using laptops as desktop computers.
 Laptops are far more energy efficient and can consume up to 80% less energy than equivalent desktops.
 Inkjet printers use 75-90% less energy than laser printers.